A PDF of this policy is at the bottom of the page.

 If the need for the service animal is not apparent, University personnel may only ask the following of service animal owners:

-Service animal owners must not be asked about the nature of their disability or for medical documentation of it, except as provided in Sections 8 and 10 below.
+Service animal owners must not be asked about the nature of their disability or for medical documentation of it, except as provided in Section 8 below.
 Owners may not be asked for a special registration, identification card, license, or other documentation that the animal is a service animal, or to demonstrate the animal’s ability to perform work or tasks.

 Service animal owners are not required to register their service animal with the University.
-Service animal owners, including students, employees and guests, who regularly access University buildings are encouraged to contact DSS or HR..
+Service animal owners, including students, employees and guests, who regularly access University buildings are encouraged to contact DSS or HR.
 DSS and HR can then assist the owner by providing advance notice to University personnel, such as faculty, advisors, building coordinators, etc., that the owner and service animal are entitled to access.
-Employees with service animals should follow the process outlined in Section 10.

 Service animal owners are responsible for complying with Chapter 172-115 WAC, at Eastern Washington University, including: